awsomearvinder/CSharpBook/book/page7.md

     return output; //anything following a return is the output of the function.
 }
 ```
-If that looks confusing, here's an example of us making our own "print" function that print's a value on screen via Console.WriteLine()
+If that looks confusing, here's an example of us making our own "print" function that prints a value on screen via Console.WriteLine()

 ```CSharp
 static void print(string val){ //function that takes in a string named value.